Grown Ups (upcoming TV series): Production

 See-Saw Films are producing the series for Netflix.
 Samantha Strauss is adapting the Marian Keyes novel on which it is based, and is executive producer on the drama.
 Liz Watts, Helen Gregory, Emile Sherman and Iain Canning will executive produce for See-Saw Films, with Keyes and Louise Gough also executive producers.

-The cast includes Adrian Dunbar, Aisling Bea, Sarah Greene and Robert Sheehan, as well as Sinead Cusack, Barry Ward and Amy-Leigh Hickman with Karin Hanczewsk, James Agnew, Katelyn Rose Downey.
+The cast includes Adrian Dunbar, Aisling Bea, Sarah Greene and Robert Sheehan, as well as Sinead Cusack, Barry Ward and Amy-Leigh Hickman with Karin Hanczewski, James Agnew, Katelyn Rose Downey.

 Filming took place in Dublin in September 2025.